SkylineCommunications/dataminer-docs-connectors/connector/doc/Peak_Communications_ISUxH_Series.md

 # Peak Communications ISUxH Series

-ISUxH series of IF/ L-Band & SHF switching units from Peak Communications are designed to provide high quality signal switching, primarily for satellite earth station signal selection (monitoring) and signal distribution applications.
+The ISUxH series of IF/L-Band and SHF switching units from Peak Communications are designed to provide high-quality signal switching, primarily for satellite earth station signal selection (monitoring) and signal distribution applications.

-A serial connection is used in order to retrieve and configure the information of the device.
+This connector uses a serial connection to communicate with the device, so that users can check general information about the unit and also set the switch position in DataMiner.

 ## About

-This driver use serial connection to communicate with device.
-User can check all general information about unit but also perform sets to selected switch position.

 ### Version Info